 And don’t forget there’s a lot you can do to get a lower premium before you get to the underwriting phase.
-Living a healthy lifestyle for starters, but also making sure you’re getting the term length and coverage amount that are right for your needs.
+Living a healthy lifestyle for starters, but also making sure you’re getting the term length and the coverage amount that are right for your needs.

 Will my life insurance quote match my premium?

-A quote is an estimate based on the initial information that you provide, such as your health self-assessment, your age, your gender, etc. This helps insurers provide a ballpark figure, giving you an idea of what your premiums would be.
-However, until you go through the underwriting process, there’s no way to provide a quote that’s guaranteed to match your premium.
+Life insurance quotes are estimates based on the initial information that you provide, such as your health self-assessment, your age, your gender, etc. This helps life insurers provide a ballpark figure, giving you an idea of what your premiums would be.
+However, until you go through the underwriting process, there’s no way to provide life insurance quotes that are guaranteed to match your premium.

 That’s because the underwriting process may reveal something you didn’t know about your health.
 Maybe your blood pressure is higher than expected.
 Or maybe you’ve had a few speeding tickets in the past couple years.
 In that case, you’re a higher risk to the insurance company than your initial information indicated, so your premium will be higher.

 In addition to providing you with a quote, Haven Life makes it easy and convenient to apply online – meaning you can get your real rate anytime, anywhere and from any device.
 Often in minutes.

-What does an insurance company do with my premiums?
+What does a life insurance company do with my premiums?

 The premiums you pay become income for your insurance company.
 Like any business’s income, the money pays for day-to-day operations.
 Your premiums also help pay claims to the beneficiaries of other policyholders who are going through the grief of losing their loved one.
 Insurance companies invest the remainder of their income from premiums to maximize profits.